jonrood/enlightning/MOREINFO.md

 `MOREINFO.md` - This file.

+`INSTALL.md` - Instructions on installing Enlightning on Mac or Linux.

 `enlightning.record/`

    * `convert_all_mics.sh` - Script for running the mic converter program on all microphone data files in the directory.